Phra Ruang

 The Memorial of Phra Ruang and Khom Dam Din in Sukhothai.

-Phra Ruang (พระร่วง) is a legendary figure in Thai folklore and history, often considered the founder of the first Thai kingdom who liberated the Thai people from the rule of the ancient Khmer Empire.
+Phra Ruang (พระร่วง) is a legendary figure in Thai folklore and history, often considered the founder of the first Thai kingdom, who freed his people from the rule of Indaprasthanagara.
+That is the overlord polity the legend itself names, and modern writers identify it with the Khmer Empire.
 The name "Phra Ruang" may have served as a royal title for multiple kings of the Sukhothai Kingdom, including King Ramkhamhaeng the Great, and appears in religious, literary, and oral traditions including the Trai Phum Phra Ruang, a Sukhothai-era religious text describing the Buddhist cosmology.
 The legend is well-known in the regions of Sukhothai, Kamphaeng Phet, Phitsanulok, Uttaradit, and Tak.